 In working to build and sustain healthy relationships, Stronger Families knows that money plays a crucial role.
 Therefore, the organization includes a module on money and communication – using Money Habitudes cards – in its hallmark relationship program, which largely serves the military and marriage mentors in churches.
 Stronger Families is a non-profit that provides education, resources, advocacy and training that supports marriages and families in its home state of Washington as well as in Oregon and Idaho.
-The organization (formerly known as Families Northwest) also works in a pre-marital context – including people who are single, dating and engaged – as well as with married couples who are parents.
+The organization (formerly known as Families Northwest) also works in a pre-marital context – including single people, dating and engaged – as well as with married couples who are parents.

 Recognizing that a key determinant of healthy marriages is the way money is managed, Stronger Families includes a financial module in its standard marriage seminars.

 Called Oxygen For Your Relationships, it is a four-hour seminar meant to give couples an action plan for their relationship, to design a support system to build on their successes, and to learn to help others with their relationships.
 The seminar integrates three different but complementary tools.
 The first is the Couple Checkup from Life Innovations (formerly PREPARE/ENRICH), which highlights strengths, as well as areas for growth in a relationship.
 The second is Jim Fay and Foster W. Cline’s Love & Logic, which is employed to hone parenting skills.
-And the third tool is Money Habitudes, which is used to provide financial insights for couples as well as open meaningful discussions about how people relate to money and each other.
+The third tool is Money Habitudes, which is used to provide financial insights for couples as well as open meaningful discussions about how people relate to money and each other.
 Money Habitudes also sets the stage for budgeting and money management.

 It was Meador who brought Money Habitudes to the attention of Stronger Families after using it successfully in a prior position with Northwest Family Services, a non-profit Healthy Marriage Initiative (HMI) grantee in Portland, Oregon.
 There, the organization was looking for a tool that would help people address their finances.
-They considered many financial-relationship products, but found that most began with dry, un-engaging exercises like tallying income and expenses to create a budget.
+They considered many financial-relationship products but found that most began with dry, unengaging exercises like tallying income and expenses to create a budget.
 Instead, they wanted something that would engage participants, get them to open up and enjoy the process.

 In conjunction with Money Habitudes, the organization used content adapted from Dave Ramsey’s financial education courses.
 This second, complementary component built on the conversations started by Money Habitudes and focused on more concrete financial steps, especially budgeting.

-“They said Money Habitudes was really the thing that cracked the nut for them.
-When they could finally understand why their husband or wife did what they did, then they could come to the table and talk about the budget; before that it, they’d just get in a fight about the budget … That was a really huge breakthrough,” says Meador.
+As a lead-in to more structured money decisions, participants rigorously sought feedback on Money Habitudes, which earned top marks.
+They did this to comply with a tracking mandate from the HMI grant.
+They said Money Habitudes were the thing that cracked the nut for them.
+When they could finally understand why their husband or wife did what they did, then they could come to the table and talk about the budget; before that, they’d just get in a fight about the budget … That was a huge breakthrough,” says Meador.

 “Money is a huge qualifier for how they weather the storm during the deployment process,” says Meador.